near/docs/docs/tutorials/rainbow-bridge-frontend.md

 </center>

-# Initiate the Transfer
+## Step - 4 Initiate the Transfer

-You're almost done!

-Enter the amount of wETH you would like to transfer ( I will be using 0.01ETH which is about $20.00 USD at this time of writing)
+- You're almost done!
+Enter the amount of wETH you would like to transfer (I will be using 0.01ETH which is about $20.00 USD at this time of writing)

 <center>